Piracicaba Sao Paulo, Brazil Travel Guide

 Mosquito-borne diseases like Dengue, Zika, and Chikungunya are present.
 Food and waterborne illnesses can occur.
 Sunburn and heatstroke are risks due to the strong tropical sun.

 Tap water in Piracicaba is not safe for drinking.
 Choose Bottled water or use a reliable water filter.
 Exercise caution with raw fruits and vegetables that you cannot peel.
-When trying street food, observe personal hygiene and select stalls with high customer turnover for freshness.
+When trying street food, observe personal cleanliness and select stalls with high customer turnover for freshness.

 Piracicaba caters to diverse budgets.